medav/modular/README.md

-# Modular - Under Construction (and full of typos)
+# Modular C/C++ Application Framework
 Modular is an open-source, cross-platform, MIT licensed modular framework for C/C++ applications.
 It was inspired by the organization of the the Tianocore project.
-Instead of firmware, however, Modular aims to be a framework for developing user-mode appliactions.
+Instead of firmware, however, Modular aims to be a framework for developing user-mode applications.

 What Modular provides: